SilasD12/Active-Directory-Homelab/docs/user-management.md

   - This task can and should be automated when multiple users need to simultaneously be created repeatedly.
 This can be done through a Powershell script that uses a CSV file as input.

+**3. Disable a user's account** -
+Marketing employee Mark Strong is leaving the company.
+His account was disabled